ControlAltTea/SendingYouLoveWebPrototype/README.md

     - create landing page gif
     - create mission statement
     - create splash for login and register (at the end of gif)
+        - Eliminate redirect to /login and simply have "/" play a splash when the login button is pressed
+        - splash includes login form and a "/signup" redirect

 TODO: user profile
     - in PS, create user profile mockup